SimplGy/simplgy.github.io/blog/_posts/2019-08-01-floating-speaker.md

 * 2 roof truss clips (angle brackets)
 * 4 bolts in M6 x 16 size for the VESA mount and wide flat washers for them
-* 2 bolts with wingnuts for easy adjustment
+* 2 bolts with wing nuts for easy adjustment
 * A furring strip for the vertical supports
 * A few short screws for attaching the brackets to the speaker